jldbc/pybaseball/contributing.md

 4. Run setup.py (strongly recommend in a virtualenv)

 ```
-pip install -e .
+pip install -e '.[test]'
 ```

 5. Make your changes

 6. Run the test suite.
-From the top level `pybaseball` directory run:
+From the top level `tests` directory run:

 ```
 pytest